Download a printable version of:

 The Stage 2 DBPR affects all community water systems (CWS)both surface and groundwaterand nontransient noncommunity water systems (NTNCWS) that produce and/or deliver water that is treated with a disinfectant other than ultraviolet light.
 That means that all parts of an interconnected PWS network (combined distribution system), including consecutive systems, will complete their regulatory steps in unison.
 However, compliance sampling is population-based and will require larger systems, when applicable, to conduct more extensive rule-related planning and sampling.

 Minnesota CWSs are following the pre-compliance planning and monitoring schedules (shown in the accompanying tables).
 The Stage 2 DBPR will prompt systems with any recent (post-2004 or post-2005, depending on system size) DBP results greater than half the maximum contaminant level (40 micrograms per liter for total trihalomethanes, 30 micrograms per liter for haloacetic acids) to conduct Initial Distribution System Evaluation (IDSE) sampling.
 Fortunately, nearly all Minnesota CWSs do not fall into such a category and will instead be issued a waiver of IDSE requirement known as 40/30 Certification.
 MDH will generate and distribute 40/30 Certifications and will review all IDSE submissions (Standard Monitoring Plans or System Specific Studies).
 MDH will return IDSE Standard Monitoring Plan review decisions to CWSs within nine months of their submission deadlines (as reflected in Table 1).
 IDSE Standard Monitoring involves 12 sampling months.
-IDSE Standard Monitoring and System Specific Studies are simply tools that allow for the selection of the most appropriate Stage 2 DBP Rule compliance monitoring sites.
+IDSE Standard Monitoring and System Specific Studies are simply tools that allow for the selection of the most appropriate Stage 2 DBP Rule health regulation sites.
 Operators of CWSs with DBP issues should already be refreshing their knowledge of distribution system features such as storage tanks, pressure zones, system interconnections, large watermains, and dead-end locations.

 Due to the pre-compliance nature of the IDSE and source water monitoring, most affected PWSs need to submit some material directly to EPA.
 Fortunately, EPA has developed computerized data collection and analysis applications.
 The Data Collection & Tracking System (DCTS) allows PWSs, laboratories, and MDH to submit data through a central account on the Central Data Exchange (CDX) site at EPA.
 The DCTS is able to collect nearly all required information from any registered PWS user.
 However, registration of an “administrative user” under a PWS CDX account is a mandatory, and easily mishandled, first step in this process.